+We provide affordable patent drawings service.
 In general terms, a “utility patent” protects the way an article is used and works (35 U.S.C.
 101).
-A utility patent drawings protects the structural and functional aspects of an article.
-We provide affordable patent drawings service.
+A utility patent drawings service protects the structural and functional aspects of an article.

-- Flat Fee irrespective of number of drawings in one sheet.
+- Flat Fee irrespective of a number of drawings in one sheet.

 - Flat Fee irrespective of complexity with our patent drawings service

-- Drawings compliant to USPTO, EPO, IPO, JPO & other patent offices of the world.
-We take complete care of shading, consistency and margins etc.
+- Drawings are compliant to USPTO, EPO, IPO, JPO & other patent offices of the world.
+We take complete care of shading, consistency, and margins, etc.

 - No separate charge for “Replacement Sheet”.

-- Share drawing and sketches in any format including sketches, photos, videos & 3D files etc.
+- Share drawings and sketches in any format including sketches, photos, videos & 3D files, etc.

 - No charge for iterations.

 - Get a Peace of Mind: “We are Patent Drawing Experts”!

 - All other possible input formats such as (sketches, video, prototypes, photographs, etc)

 - Outputs in all possible formats (ms-Visio, pdf, etc)

 - Explore related services like – Patentability search, Design patent search, Invalidity search

 - Expedited – USD 10/Sheet additional charge and delivery within two days.